Eye Movement Desensitization and Reprocessing

-Throughout the bilateral stimulation portion, the therapist will check in with you, to ensure it is proceeding smoothly.
+Throughout the bilateral stimulation portion, I check in with you to ensure it is proceeding smoothly.
 Strong emotions will not be interrupted, as they are necessary to healing.
 Once a shift in emotions is confirmed, the bilateral-stimulation portion of the session is concluded.

 The session closes with some time to decompress, check for any tension in the body, etc.

 What if memories come up that are too much for me to deal with?

 You can stop the bi-lateral stimulation portion at any time; you are conscious and in control throughout entire session.
 Afterwards, we will process those feelings (fear, anger, etc.) that made you want to stop the session.

 First you'll need to book an initial intake session (click book appointment at the top of this page).
 Follow up sessions should be booked at one-week intervals.
 The number of sessions necessary will depend on your presenting concerns.
 Typically, you should plan on having at least 3-4 sessions of EMDR after your initial appointment, but this is not required.

 Is EMDR covered by insurance?

 Yes, EMDR is a proven mental-health treatment modality and is covered by insurance, provided your plan includes mental health benefits.
 Deductibles and co-pays apply per your specific plan.
 For more information on which insurance plans are accepted, click on the Rates/Insurance tab at the top of the page.